altocodenl/tagaway/readme.md

             - shut down after all are done
             - stop new ones
             - save progress on what's already done
-      - Add notes on self-hosted ac;pic
+      - Add notes on self-hosted tagaway
          - Turn off/on S3
          - Docker
          - Documentation